 The authority said it would be "remiss" of it not to consider all options for its estate, but it is bound by a lease with the court until 2016.

-The courts service said it had "no current plans" to relocate the court.'New ways'
+The courts service said it had "no current plans" to relocate the court.

 A spokesperson added: "HM Courts & Tribunals Service will continue to review the estate to ensure it meets operational requirements.

 "Any new proposals to close courts beyond those already announced would be subject to consultation."

 Keith Barrow, leader of the Conservative-run authority, said it was considering the future use of all of its buildings "as part of our ongoing work to make the council as efficient and cost-effective as possible".